StarkArk/Tailored_Tails/README.md

 Possible Reasons:

 - There are only 71 'Bloodhound' entries and the model was trained on a total 206,816 registrations.
 Perhaps there were not enough entries to pick up a distinct pattern.
-- The 'Bloodhound' could share common traits with other more prevalent Breeds.
+- The 'Bloodhound' shares common traits with another more prevalent breed, the 'Rhodesian Ridgeback', which outnumbers the Bloodhound 8 to 1 in the training data.
-- The owner profiles for those who licensed a 'Bloodhound' could be diverse and the model may not be able to find a distinquishable pattern in them.
+- Additionally, the owner profiles for those who licensed a 'Bloodhound' could be diverse and the model may not have been able to find a distinquishing pattern in them.

+Possible Solutions for future iterations:

+- Add an over or under balanced 'sampler' to our model to correct for under/over represented breeds in the data
+- Add back more owner features to the dataset, allowing the model to find more distinguishing patterns between similar breeds.

 ## Resources
 ### Libraries and Dependencies